-Persist to this day and at core of European disputes
+Persist to this day and at core of European disputes.
+Fear for some of a European Super state

 - Countries most affected by War strongest on federal approach (i.e. Germany, France and Italy).
-Ultimate target here perhaps a 'United States of Europe'. - UK, Denmark, Norway, and Switzerland against and favour just a loose confederation of states: UK about to leave EU, Norway and
+Ultimate target here perhaps a 'United States of Europe'. - UK, Denmark, Norway, and Switzerland against and favour just a loose confederation of states: UK about to leave EU, Norway and Switzerland not in, and Denmark not in euro zone.
+Eight countries waiting to join EU today.

-- Switzerland not in, and Denmark not in euro zone - OEEC, Council of Europe and Court of Human Rights all intergovernmental - ECSC (1952) major federalist move (see Box 1.5).
+- OEEC, Council of Europe and Court of Human Rights all intergovernmental - ECSC (1952) major federalist move (see Box 1.3).
 'Six' joined ECSC (merged coal and steel production): Belgium, France, Germany, Italy, Netherlands and Luxembourg.
-Amazing for countries at war for over 100 years. - Schuman and Monet the driving forces (see Box 1.4): both French. - Major success and paved way for Treaty of Rome. - Germany joined NATO in 1955 and Warsaw Pact formed in response; start of 'Cold War'.

-- Europe 'needed' more integration: Monet plan for USE.
+Amazing for countries at war for over 100 years. - Schuman and Monet the driving forces (see Box 1.2): both French. - Major success and paved way for Treaty of Rome. - Germany joined NATO in 1955 and Warsaw Pact formed in response; start of 'Cold War'. - Europe 'needed' more integration: Monet plan for USE.
 Treaty of Rome March 1957.
-UK stayed out. - EDC (Defence) and EPC (Political) did not happen though (Box 1.6): Monet the driving force.
+UK stayed out.

+• EDC (Defence) and EPC (Political) did not happen though: Monet the driving force.

-Citizen of Europe: German recognition of French 'Founding Father' of Europe
+Citizen of Europe: German recognition of French 'Founding Father' of Europe led by UK (Box 1.4 and Box 1.5).
+(EEA today and UK might join after Brexit.)

-- Treaty extraordinary in its scope (see Ch 2 and photos Fig 1.3); 'ever closer union' a key objective - Also set up European Court of Justice and European Parliament. - Response of 'non-Six' OEEC members: EFTA (Free Trade) in 1960,
+- Treaty extraordinary in its scope (see Ch 2); 'ever closer union' a key objective - Also set up European Court of Justice and European Parliament. - Response of 'non-Six' OEEC members: EFTA (Free Trade) in 1960,

-- led by UK (Box 1.7 and Box 1.8).
-(EEA today and UK might join after Brexit.) - Non-overlapping trade circles: EFTA and EU (EEC) (Fig 1.4)
+• Non-overlapping trade circles: EFTA and EU (EEC) (Fig 1.4)